flying-tiger/shock_fitting/README.md

-# shock_tailor
+# shock_fitting
-Notes on an approach to PDE-based, tightly-coupled shock tailoring for hypersonic CFD.
+Notes on an approach to PDE-based, tightly-coupled shock fitting for hypersonic CFD.